spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/thresholds/managing-merchant-order-thresholds.md

 The list of the merchant relations for which you can define thresholds is based on the merchant relations created in **Merchant&nbsp;<span aria-label="and then">></span> Merchant Relations**.
 To learn more, see [Creating a Merchant](/docs/scos/user/back-office-user-guides/{{page.version}}/marketplace/merchants-and-merchant-relations/managing-merchants.html#creating-a-merchant).

 ## Setting up Minimum Hard Threshold

-To set up a [hard minimum threshold](/docs/scos/user/features/{{page.version}}/checkout-feature-overview/order-thresholds-overview.html#hard-minimum-threshold) for a merchant relation:
+To set up a [hard minimum threshold](/docs/scos/user/features/{{page.version}}/checkout-feature-overview/order-thresholds-overview.html#hard-minimum-threshold) for a merchant relation, do the following:
 1. On the **Merchant relationships** page, select **Edit** next to the merchant relationship you want to set up the threshold for.
-2. On the **Edit Merchant Relationship Threshold: _[merchant relationship name]_** page, select the **Store and Currency** you want to configure the threshold for.
+2. On the **Edit Merchant Relationship Threshold: _[Merchant Relationship Name]_** page, select the **Store and Currency** you want to configure the threshold for.
 3. In the **Hard Threshold** section, fill in the **Enter threshold value** field.
 4. In **Message**, enter a message for all the locales.
 5. Scroll down the page and select **Save**.